CLIENT ACCOUNTS

 Is your state plan mandatory or voluntary?

-46 states have programs now or are considering them
+48 states have programs now or are considering them

-State-by-state status is compiled from Georgetown University’s Center for Retirement Initiatives as of December 13, 2021.
+State-by-state status is compiled from Georgetown University’s Center for Retirement Initiatives as of June 30, 2024.

 First out of the gate: The Prairie State

-To get a feel for the logistics of a state program, let’s look at the example of my state of Illinois’ Secure Choice Program, which was the first state plan to be signed into law.
+To get a feel for the logistics of a state program, let’s look at the example of Illinois’ Secure Choice Program, which was the first state plan to be signed into law.
 This program requires employers to automatically enroll their employees into the program or select a qualified plan in the private market if the business:

-• Has at least 25 employees,
+• Has at least 5 employees,

 State officials oversee investments

 One of the more concerning aspects of state-sponsored plans is investment oversight.
-In Illinois, for example, investments are chosen by a board of seven: the state Treasurer, State Comptroller, the director from the management and budget office of the governor and four additional representatives appointed by the governor.
+In Illinois, for example, investments are chosen by a board of seven: the state Treasurer, the State Comptroller, the director from the management and budget office of the governor and four additional representatives appointed by the governor.
 These seven individuals are in essence responsible for the retirement savings of thousands of Illinois businesses.

 Typically, sponsors customize their retirement plans depending on their participants’ needs.
 In a state-sponsored plan, that nuance is lost.

 Unless they select their own rate, employees begin saving at a default rate of 5% of pay, with auto-escalation of 1% per year to be capped at 8% of salary.
+An employee may opt out of auto-escalation and set their own rate.
+As with the Illinois plan, CalSavers imposes penalties of up to $750 per eligible employee for non-compliance.

 Alternatives to state-sponsored retirement plans